jsvisa/goleveldb-bench/pebble-2.md

 1. The read perfromance is really bad, the latency reached to 3ms!

-In order to ensure the smooth progress of the experiment, we manually performed full compaction on the database.
+In order to ensure the smooth progress of the experiment, we use [cmd/pebble-compact](./cmd/pebble-compact/) to do manually performed full compaction on the database.
 The compaction of 500GB costs 90minutes.

 This slow speed might be due to the performance of the disk.
 From the monitoring, during the compaction process, the read/write bandwidth was only 113MB/s.

 ![image-20250507161600664](assets/image-20250507161600664.png)

 After the compaction, let's retest the read-only and read-write performance, put the test results as below

 #### read-only after compaction

 > Read QPS

 ![image-20250508151301257](assets/image-20250508151301257.png)